 Notes

-1 This is a compilation of the State Trading Concerns Act 1916 and includes the amendments made by the other written laws referred to in the following table 6.
+1 This reprint is a compilation as at 5 March 2010 of the State Trading Concerns Act 1916 and includes the amendments made by the other written laws referred to in the following table 7.
 The table also contains information about any reprint.

 Compilation table